 I’ve found that stress, lack of sleep, and lack of mindfulness when it comes to living and eating are all triggers for out-of control cravings-which can lead to weight gain and yo-yo weight fluctuations.Valerie Latona

 Now, I’m much more mindful because I’m not rushing through life at warp speed; I get plenty of sleep (when one of the kids isn’t waking me up because of a nightmare or a tummyache) and I’m eating a diet that’s rich in greens, whole grains, and beans.

 The result: I’m not craving the sweet stuff anymore.
 In fact, I don’t really get food cravings any more.
 I’m back down to my pre-baby weight-and have more energy than ever.

 So it’s no surprise to me, then, that I recent study from Plymouth University in the UK found that Guided Imagery (a technique of focusing and guiding thoughts that uses all the senses) helps to reduce food cravings.
 People involved in the study were asked to abstain from food overnight, and then to carry out 10 minutes of something called body scanning (a form of mindfulness meditation), guided imagery, or a mind-wandering task.

 They rated their cravings before, during, and after.
 While cravings rose for the mind wanderers, it didn’t for the guided imagery or body scanning groups.

-Investigators conclude that “brief guided imagery strategies might form useful components of weight-loss programs that attempt to address cravings”.
+Investigators conclude that “guided imagery strategies might form useful components of weight-loss programs that … address cravings”.

-If you need help with guided imagery or mindfulness, here are two resources I highly recommend (and have used myself):
+If you need help with guided imagery or mindfulness, I recommend (and have used myself):

-Mindfulness for Beginners by Jon Kabat-Zinn (CD, $13.37).
-Just listening to this guy’s voice is enough to de-stress you, but this CD helps you learn how to stop and become mindful in all aspects of your life.
+Mindfulness for Beginners by Jon Kabat-Zinn Just listening to this guy’s voice is enough to de-stress you, but this “program” on Audible helps you learn how to stop and become mindful in all aspects of your life.